zlee113/zlee113/README.md

 - 👋 Hi, I’m @zlee113
 - I'm a college student currently at Virginia Tech for Computer Engineering
-- I'm interested in Web/App development currently but have a decent background in programming different things
+- I'm interested in Web/App development currently but have a decent background in programming
 - Contact: mrzclee@gmail.com

 <!---